ecadlabs/taquito/docs/lambda_view.md

 Parameters must not include the callback parameter
 :::

-Then we call the `read()` method, which takes an optional lambda contract address. _This optional parameter is useful for the sandbox users as they will need to deploy and use their lambda contract._
+Then we call the `read()` method, which takes an optional lambda contract address.
 ```js live noInline
 Tezos.contract
   .at('KT1LNMrk8orMQ85zbwK25996dPhDxfSicvKh')